 Editors-in-Chief, Vol. II: “Surface”

 Every year we nominate several works of prose and poetry for the Pushcart Prize, one of the most honored awards in the literary world.
-From a beautiful, otherwordly tale of love and grief, to a clever, multi-faceted exploration of human excrement in society and art, we’re proud and honored to present these four nominees to be included in the 2018 Pushcart Prize Best of the Small Presses collection:
+From a beautiful, otherwordly tale of love and grief, to a clever, multi-faceted exploration of human excrement in society and art, we’re proud and honored to present these five nominees to be included in the 2018 Pushcart Prize Best of the Small Presses collection:

 Fiction: The Blind Fisherman by Aimee Bender